YacineBoussoufa/EarthquakeDataCenters/README.md

 The *FSDNWS-Station* provides access to station metadata and instrument specifics in FDSN StationXML format.
 Metadata can be selected on SEED network, station, location or channel identifiers in addition to spatiotemporal constraints.
 Metadata can be extracted at multiple levels of detail.
 <br>(More information [here](http://www.fdsn.org/webservices/))

+Winston is a Java-based seismic wave server, which provides data and plots to clients.

 ## List

 ### Seedlink